Basement Flooring – Best Options For Any Business or Home

 - Durability extreme and wear-resistant

-- Coldest of all options as a concrete
+- The coldest of all possibilities is a concrete

-- Sensitivity, If not done properly, the flooring will not last
+- Sensitivity, If not done correctly, the flooring will not last

 - Requires professional epoxy flooring company installation